chrisl8/crater-manipulator/readme.md

 ## Godot Version

 I am using Godot 4.2 at the moment, but whatever is listed in `projects.godot` is clearly the correct one.
+I am also constantly building the latest Godot Engine from source and testing it.

 ## There Must Always be Two
 In the Godot Editor, you must set Debug-> Run Multiple Instances to at least two (2) or more.